-This article will discuss the two kinds of nonmelanoma
+This article will discuss the two kinds of nonmelanoma skin cancer.

 BCC is the most common type of skin cancer and has a predilection for sun-exposed skin.
 Tumors may appear as a pearly or waxy bumps usually with visible blood vessels (nodular BCC), or as a flat scaly reddish patch (superficial BCC) with a brown border, or as a hard or scar-like lesion (sclerosing BCC).
 Frequently BCCs can be itchy, often bleed, or in more advanced cases, ulcerate.